questdb/documentation/clients/ingest-python.md

 ### Timestamp column

-The underlying ILP protocol sends timestamps to QuestDB without a name.
+QuestDB's underlying ILP protocol sends timestamps to QuestDB without a name.

 If your table has been created beforehand, the designated timestamp will be correctly assigned based on the information provided using `at`.
 But if your table does not